tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 ```
 With those last couple changes completed, the build is happy and I have a minimal interface.

 Next I want to replace the behavior in the controllers of creating their own local DbContext instance with using one that is provided to them.
-I started this by defining the two constructors above for my CheckoutController, but rather than copy and paste this new behavior to all of the controllers, I&#8217;ll move the responsibility to a ControllerBase class:
+I started this by defining the two constructors above for my CheckoutController, but rather than copy and paste this new behavior to all of the controllers, I'll move the responsibility to a ControllerBase class:

 **MVCMusicStore/Controllers/ControllerBase.cs** (New File)